dojo/docs/dojo/replace.rst

 .. contents::
     :depth: 2

-This function provides a sane light-weight foundation for substitution-based templating.
+This function provides a light-weight foundation for substitution-based templating.
+It is a sane alternative to string concatenation technique, which is brittle and doesn't play nice with localization.

 ===========
 Basic Usage